Major champions top two choices on the Monterey Peninsula

 A full field of 156 players will take on another multi-course event, with historic Pebble Beach Golf Links serving as the host course along with neighbors Spyglass Hill and Monterey Peninsula CC (Shore Course).
 It’s a familiar rota for Jordan Spieth, who captured this event in 2017 and is one of two co-favorites at the start of the week, listed at +900 according to BetMGM.

 Spieth has become a staple on the leaderboards at Pebble, having finished second last year and T-3 in 2021.
-He’s making his first start since a tumultuous week at the Sony Open in Hawaii, when he grabbed the first-round lead with an opening 64 but ballooned to a second-round 75 to miss the cut.
+He’s making his first start since a tumultuous week at the Sony Open, when he grabbed the first-round lead with an opening 64 but ballooned to a second-round 75 to miss the cut.
 He has never missed the 54-hole cut at this event in 10 attempts.

 Joining him atop the odds board is reigning U.S. Open champ Matthew Fitzpatrick, who like Spieth is listed at +900 as returns to an event where he finished T-6 a year ago.
 Fitzpatrick’s lone start this year netted a T-7 finish at the Sentry Tournament of Champions.